Updated: Mar 26

 As soon as the bottom starts to charred, flip the pizza.

-Add whichever toppings as desire.
+Add whichever toppings as desired.

 Cover to generate steam for the cheeses to melt.